 - Guyatt G, Rennie D (eds), Users’ Guides to the Medical Literature: A Manual for Evidence-Based Clinical Practice

-Surgical Foundations Seminar: Two Year Course
+Surgical Foundations Seminar: 18-24 Month Course

 TIPS (Teaching Improvement Project System)

 This course is offered during Surgical Foundations Boot Camp.
 This course is presented of two full days and once finished, the residents receive a Certificate of Completion.

 - In order to prepare the resident for their teaching role, it is mandatory that all residents take the TIPS course.
 This must be taken within the first two years of their training program.

 Kloppenburg Resident Research Award

 The Kloppenburg Resident Research Award is an annual award to a Postgraduate Clinical Education Student (Resident) in the field of Neurosurgery and / or Orthopaedic Surgery.
 Award will be made to the Resident who is judged to have made the best research presentation at Resident’s Research Day.
 Selection of the award recipient will be made by the Visiting Professor with the Department Head and the Division Heads of Neurosurgery and Orthopaedic Surgery who participate in the activities relating to Residents’ Research Day.
 The award was created in 1989 by donation from the law firm Kloppenburg & Kloppenburg to recognize medical-legal consultation the firm has received from our medical faculty.

 No application required.
 Award to be given yearly based on reviews from judge panel on Research Day.

 D.C.
 MacRae Scholarship